LinaMaria21/StudentGradesManager/README.md

 Student Grades Manager

 C# Console application
-I made this console app to manage grades and to practice data structures and algorithms.
+This is a console app to manage grades and to practice data structures and algorithms.

 .NET 8

 Features
-Students can enter their grades:
+Students can:

 - Store grades in a List<int>
 - Display all grades entered